 “Medicine has become a health threat.”
 According to Illich, health means the ability to cope with illness, suffering, and death independently.
 Illich felt that medicine affected this ability by approaching sickness, suffering, and dying too much as technical phenomena rather than human existence.

 In healthcare, we call people who are ill patients.
 The word patient’s literal meaning comes from the Latin word Patientia, which means suffering, patience, and persistence.

 The suffering can be physical and mental.
-The other definition is based on the use of care: A patient is someone to whom medical, paramedical and / or nursing assistance is provided.
+The other definition is based on the use of care: A patient is someone to whom medical, paramedical, and/or nursing assistant is provided.

-These definitions can apply together with but also separately.
+These definitions can apply together but also separately.

 A doctor will see someone as a patient if someone comes in with a request for help.
 But does the person who comes in also see himself as a patient?
 In my opinion, this is where the basis of miscommunication arises.

 Our system is designed for the second definition.
 Our entire claim system in healthcare is based on this.